 - Canvas Color.
 Wondering how to change the background color of your beauteous template?
 Head to the Basic Edits tab and click Canvas Color.

 You can specify your hues with the hex code (a mix of numbers and letters that tells computer machines which color to display).
-You’ll find the hex code right above the color picker on the Overlay and Text palettes, and in Canvas Color.
+You’ll find the hex code right above the color picker on the Graphic and Text palettes, and in Canvas Color.

-Start by heading to the Overlays tab, and click Add your own.
+Start by heading to the Graphics tab, and click Add your own.
 Open your color palette, and move it out of the way.
 You can size it down with the corner handles if you wanna—you just need to be able to see your color options.

 Now start eye droppin’ haute hues!
 If you made a color palette in Collage, you’re already BFFs with the eyedropper.
-Select the part of your template you want to change (it’ll be a text box or overlay) using the Layers palette or by clicking on it.
-Now click the color bar on the Overlay or Text palettes, and your cursor will change into an eyedropper.
+Select the part of your template you want to change (it’ll be a text box or graphic) using the Layers palette or by clicking on it.
+Now click the color bar on the Graphic or Text palettes, and your cursor will change into an eyedropper.
 Pluck your color from your palette, and the design element will change to match.

 Once you’ve personalized your template with colors from your palette, click Save or add it to Hub, in case you wanna swap out the colors all over again.